remydecoupes/Geo-MISSED/README.md

-# Explore LLMs geographic bias for European Country
+# Explore LLMs geographic bias for European Countries

-The aim of this work is to map geographic bias normalized by GDP indicator
+The aim of this work is to map geographic bias normalized by geo indicator.

-From now, those models have been studied:

-- Codestral-22B
-- Llama3.1-8b
-- Qwen2.5-7b
+**LLMs' prediction of average income per inhabitant:**

+The aim is to predict the annual income for each subregion of European countries (at the NUTS_2 level).
+The ground truth is based on Eurostat data.

+The pipeline is divided into 3 steps:

+1. Preprocessing and extracting Eurostat data.
+2. Running LLMs to predict the average income per inhabitant.
+3. Displaying on maps the difference between the predicted income and Eurostat data.

 See the maps: https://remydecoupes.github.io/normalized_geobias_llm/

 ## Data